cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 * Make clear distinction between the install/upgrade script of each version & the WSP's / other files needed for each version.
 Keep integrating each new version back into the "clean install" script.
 * Be wary of any differences between the code that execute for creating new artifacts and the code that executes on existing artifacts to bring them up to speed.
 * Give preference to code contained in the WSP over added PowerShell scripts, and be aware of the nature of Feature Upgrades versus adding a new Feature (run just once vs being able to run again).
+* Make BeginVersion in FeatureUpgrades be 0.0.0.0 as a default and only in very rare cases change it to a specific version.
+Make the EndVersion match the generic release version, don't make it too specific.

 # Miscellaneous